 Donating is always a great option for getting rid of old furniture!
 Reusing is the most environmentally friendly option.

-There are many of worthy charities and non-profit organizations that can pick up furniture for donations in Philadelphia.
+There are many worthy charities and non-profit organizations that can pick up furniture for donations in Philadelphia.
 In order for them to pick up the furniture, you must schedule it in advance.
-Before you schedule a free pick up with a specific company, you should also see what kind of furniture items they are willing to accept.
+Before you schedule a free junk removal pick up with the best junk removal company, you should also see what kind of furniture items they are willing to accept.

 Philadelphia Furniture Donation Options